ppy/osu-wiki/wiki/Game_mode/en.md

 *Main page: [osu!](osu!)*

-*osu!* is the default mode, where players are expected to tap hit circles, hold sliders, and revolve spinners to the beat of songs.
-It is based on the original [iNiS'](https://en.wikipedia.org/wiki/INiS "Wikipedia") rhythm video game *[Osu!
+*osu!* is the default mode, where players are expected to tap circles, hold sliders, and spin spinners to the beat of the music.
+It is based on the original [iNiS](https://en.wikipedia.org/wiki/INiS "Wikipedia")' rhythm game *[Osu!
 Tatakae!
-Ouendan](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan "Wikipedia")*. osu!'s mascot is [pippi](/wiki/Mascots#-pippi), a pink/black-haired girl.
+Ouendan](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan "Wikipedia")*. osu! has its own mascot called [pippi](/wiki/Mascots#-pippi), a pink/black-haired girl.

 ![Gameplay of osu!](/wiki/shared/osu-gameplay.jpg "osu! gameplay")